-- Soil – the pathogens that cause damping off are soil-borne, and so an infection can spread easily through an entire tray of seeds if they are all in the same area.
+- Soil – the pathogens that cause damping off are soil-borne, so an infection can spread easily through an entire tray of seeds (or across trays) if they are all in the same area.

-- Water – even if your seeds are in separate cells within a tray, damping off pathogens can move from the soil of an infected plant to the water used to irrigate the seedlings (if you are watering from below).
+- Water – even if your seeds are in separate cells within a tray, damping off pathogens can move from the soil of an infected plant to the water used to irrigate the seedlings (for example, if you are watering trays from below).

 - Air – Many pathogens that cause damping off can spread by spores in the air, carried by the wind.
 This is more often a problem outdoors or in greenhouses, but it can happen indoors if you use a fan to circulate air for your plants.